Top 10 Youth Sports Hacks

-The iPhone Weather app might be helpful for figuring out the current temperature, but if you need an accurate hour by hour forecast check out Weatherspark.com.
-Alex’s 6th grader’s science teacher introduced us to this weather Website that makes looking at the forecast both fun and understandable.
-One of my favorite Weatherspark.com features is called SparkRadar.
+The iPhone Weather app might be helpful for figuring out the current temperature, but if you need an accurate hour-by-hour forecast check out Weatherspark.com.
+One of our favorite Weatherspark.com features is called SparkRadar.
 It allows you to see how and where rain or precipitation is moving and what time it will reach you and your kid’s game or sports practice.

 #3 Eat A Chocolate Bar Before a Game If You Don’t Have Time For A Healthy Snack

-I’m not saying feed your kid chocolate ALL DAY and it will help them play better.
-Nothing can replace a nutritious snack or meal, but in a pinch, you might want to give it a try!
-BUY HERE
+We aren’t saying feed your kid chocolate ALL DAY and it will help them play better.
+Nothing can replace a nutritious snack or meal, but in a pinch, you might want to give it a try.

 #4 The Trunk Organizer – This One Item Will Save You…Often!

 Multiple kids in sports, racing all around town every day, from games to practices, to birthday parties, to dinners…your car is your home away from home.
 This one simple item is life-changing.
 Mostly because it will force you to think and organize ahead of time.